syncfusion-content/javascript-docs/js/Calculate/Remove-and-Replace-Function.md

  **Remarks:**

-#VALUE!-occurs when numeric arguments use data types that are non-numeric.
+'#VALUE!'-occurs when numeric arguments use data types that are non-numeric.

-#NUM!-occurs when numeric arguments are values that are not valid.
+'#NUM!'-occurs when numeric arguments are values that are not valid.

 #### Norm.S.Dist